joespinelli7/JS-crash-course/README.md

 # JS Crash Course
 A course going over the fundamentals and intricacies of JS.
-Notes and examples taken from course on https://learn.codeartistry.io/.
+Notes taken based off course on https://learn.codeartistry.io/.